This article will discuss the following topics:

 - And a cerebrospinal fluid analysis to rule out specific infections that can affect the brain

-A computerized tomography (CT) scan can be used to check for signs of stroke or a brain tumor.
+A computerized tomography (CT) scan can also be used to check for signs of stroke or a brain tumor.
 However, unlike a magnetic resonance imaging (MRI) scan, a CT scan cannot provide detailed information about the structure of the brain.

 An MRI can provide detailed information about the blood vessel damage that occurs in vascular dementia, plus any shrinking of the brain.
 Furthermore, in frontotemporal dementia, the frontal and temporal lobes are mainly affected by shrinkage.

 Electroencephalograms (EEGs) may also be used by doctors to help examine people with suspected dementia.
 In an EEG, electrodes are placed on the scalp over several parts of the brain in order to detect and record patterns of electrical activity and to check for abnormalities.
 This electrical activity can indicate cognitive dysfunction in part or all of the brain.
-Many patients with moderately severe to severe Alzheimer’s disease have abnormal EEGs.
+Many people with moderately severe to severe Alzheimer’s disease have abnormal EEGs.
 An EEG may also be used to detect seizures, which occur in about ten percent of people with Alzheimer’s disease.
 Doctors seldom use this test to diagnose dementia, but they may use it to distinguish dementia from delirium and to look for unusual brain activity found in Creutzfeldt-Jakob disease, a rare cause of dementia.

 Other types of scans, such as a single photon-emission computed tomography (SPECT) scan or a positron emission tomography (PET) scan, may be recommended if the result of the CT or MRI scan is uncertain.
 These scans look at how the brain functions and can pick up abnormalities with the blood flow in the brain.

-Doctors use evaluations such as a neurological evaluation to assess an individual’s memory, language, attention, problem-solving, visual perception balance, senses and reflexes. doctors use cognitive and neuropsychological evaluations to assess language skills, math skills, memory, and other abilities related to mental functioning to help get an accurate diagnosis of a patient’s condition.
+Doctors use evaluations such as a neurological evaluation to assess an individual’s memory, language, attention, problem-solving, visual perception balance, senses and reflexes.
+Doctors use cognitive and neuropsychological evaluations to assess language skills, math skills, memory, and other abilities related to mental functioning to help get an accurate diagnosis of a person’s condition.
 In addition, doctors may also use a psychiatric evaluation to determine if an individual is depressed or may be experiencing any other mental health conditions that may be contributing to the dementia-like symptoms.

 Doctors employ a number of strategies, such as the various above listed tests and evaluations, to diagnose dementia.
 The specific tests the healthcare provider recommends will be based on a number of factors, including what the physician found during the physical exam, and any possible discernible signs or other symptoms of dementia the person may be experiencing.
 Experts estimate a skilled physician can diagnose Alzheimer’s with more than 90 percent accuracy.